 Because internships are a unique component to the educational process, standard grading can be difficult and often inappropriate.
 Therefore, credit is given based on accomplishing all assignments and tasks.
 This mirrors the business world where you either get the job done or not.
 Assessment is as follows:

-The following assignments are required for Econ/Bus 490 course completion and college credit for the semester.
-These requirements as well as due dates are contained in the Economics and Business Internship Agreement, a copy of which is to be signed by the student acknowledging the following expectations:
+The following assignments are required for Econ/Bus/Fin 490 course completion and college credit for the semester.
+These requirements as well as due dates are contained in the Economics, Business and Finance Internship Agreement, a copy of which is to be signed by the student acknowledging the following expectations:

 DO AN INTERNSHIP: IT IS AS SIMPLE AS 1, 2, 3, 4.

-2. Department of Economics and Business Internship Agreement
+2. Department of Economics, Business and Finance Internship Agreement

 3. Acknowledgement of Responsibilities and Waiver of Liability Form